Contact Info & About Us

 EMAIL ADDRESSES & PITCHING ADVICE

-To be considered for coverage on the Get In Her Ears website or radio show, please send an email that includes a short bio, links to your music and your social media accounts to Mari, Kate or Tash (individual addresses below.)
+To be considered for coverage on the Get In Her Ears website or radio show, please send an email that includes a short bio, a link to your music, a promo pic, and links to your social media to Mari, Kate or Tash (individual email addresses below.)
 We welcome pitches directly from artists and bands, as well as PR teams and record labels.

 Please remember, we promote women and non-binary people in new music, so to be eligible for coverage you must have at least one female identifying or non-binary person in your band.
 For clarification: our definition of “women” is inclusive of trans women.

-Managing Editor: Mari Lane – marigetinherears@gmail.com – GIHE live queries & website reviews/features
+Managing Editor: Mari Lane – marigetinherears@gmail.com – Live queries & website reviews/features

 Features Editor: Kate Crudgington – kate@getinherears.co.uk – Soho Radio submissions & website reviews/features